|

 several years in the capacity of engineer at the steel plant.

-Later he was in the employ of the Omaha Railway company and had
+Later he was in the employ of the Omaha Railway company and

 charge of their electric lighting plant at Itasca. he came to